-Optimising customer supply chains since 2001, we at Maersk Procurement take pride in our strength and ambition as a procurement organisation.
-We go All The Way to stay ahead of the competition and contribute to global development.
+Optimising customer supply chains since 2001, we take pride in our strength and ambition as a procurement organisation.
+We go All The Way to stay ahead of the competition and drive global sustainable development.

 What Maersk expect of suppliers

 A. Zooming in on critical suppliers in high-risk categoriesThe Responsible Procurement programme has a focused approach based on the high risk category methodology with additional focus on high risk countries that allow Maersk to prioritise resources towards the most critical suppliers.
 We assess these suppliers using a combination of audits, self-assessments and documentation reviews to monitor compliance against the requirements of the Maersk Third Party Code of Conduct.
 If there are any gaps, we engage with suppliers to formulate an improvement plan to anchor more responsible practices.